 Although small, Kusadasi Old Town is very interesting.
 That’s where you will find shops and restaurants.
-It is a typical old area that remained almost intact from the Ottoman times.
+It’s a typical old area that remained almost intact from the Ottoman times.

-You will also find some mosques, although they are much smaller than imperial mosques that you can see in Istanbul and Bursa.
-I visited only one mosque in Kusadasi, that I will mention in this post.
+You will find some mosques, although they are much smaller than the imperial mosques that you can see in Istanbul and Bursa.
+I visited only one mosque in Kusadasi, which I will mention in this post.
 I primarily wanted to go to the beach, to rest and not to have the pressure of visiting historical sites during my stay in Kusadasi.

-The Old Town is an area centered around several main and a lot of smaller, narrower streets that go in all directions.
+The Old Town is an area centred around several main and a lot of smaller, narrower streets, that spread in all directions.
 One of the main streets is Barbaros Boulevard.

-As you can see in these photos, this street is full of shops and restaurants that mainly offer Turkish cuisine.
+As you can see in these photos, this street is full of shops and restaurants that mainly offer a delicious Turkish cuisine.

 One of the entrances to the Kaleiçi Mosque is in Barbaros Boulevard.
-So, it’s very easy to visit this mosque if you in the Old Town.
+So, it’s very easy to visit this mosque, if you are in the Old Town.

-It is a nice mosque, perhaps not as opulent as mosques in Istanbul or Bursa, but it certainly has great historical importance.
+It’s a nice mosque, perhaps not as opulent as mosques in Istanbul or Bursa, but it certainly has a great historical importance.

 I like the choice of colours and its subdued interior decoration.
 In this respect, the Kaleiçi Mosque is rather unique and it reminds me of the Seljuk era mosques that I’ve seen in Konya.

-The most monumental historical building that you can see in Kusadasi is the Karavanserai.
+The most monumental historical building that you can see in Kusadasi is Karavanserai.

 The same as the Kaleiçi Mosque, it was built by the Grand Vizier – Öküz Mehmed Pasha, in 1613.

-The objective for building the Karavanserai was to prevent enemy ships from disturbing travellers and pilgrims.
-It was originally called the Kurşunlu Han.
+The objective for building Karavanserai was to prevent the enemy ships from disturbing travellers and pilgrims.
+It was originally called Kurşunlu Han.

-There was the Leonardo da Vinci exhibition when I visited the Karavanserai, but I was more interested in the building itself.
+There was a Leonardo da Vinci exhibition when I visited Karavanserai, but I was more interested in the building itself.
 It reminded me of hans that I saw in Bursa, although this han was not as lively, as there were no shops or coffee shops inside.

 If you are in Kusadasi, make sure that you visit this historical building, it’s beautiful and anyhow you will not be able to see much more in this city.

 The same as Izmir, Kusadasi also has a very pleasant seafront.
-It is much smaller than the seafront in Izmir, but Kusadasi is also a much smaller place.
+It’s much smaller than the seafront in Izmir, but Kusadasi is also a much smaller place.

 WHICH BEACH TO GO TO IN KUSADASI?

-It is called the Ladies Beach because only women could use it in the past.
+It’s called the Ladies Beach, because only women could use it in the past.
 Obviously, everyone can use it now.

-Dolmuş (minibus) no. 5 goes to the Ladies Beach, there is a D stop opposite the Karavanserai.
-It’s very easy to find it, you pay the driver when you enter the minibus and in less than 10 minutes you arrive to the start of the beach.
+Dolmuş (minibus) no. 5 goes to the Ladies Beach, there is a D stop opposite Karavanserai.
+It’s very easy to find, you pay the driver when you enter the minibus and in less than 10 minutes you arrive to the beach.

 A much better option is the Long Beach.
 But, this beach is far from Kusadasi and the only way to get there is either by dolmuş or by car.

-This beach is approximately 6km south of Kusadasi and it’s a 18km long.
-But, it’s a narrow beach, although that’s not really a problem because it is so long.
-I went there four times and it was never as busy as the Ladies Beach.
-I enjoyed every day I spent there.
+This beach is approximately 6km south of Kusadasi and it’s 18km long.
+But, it’s a narrow beach, although that’s not really a problem, because it is so long.
+I went there four times and it was never busy like the Ladies Beach.
+I enjoyed every day that I spent there.

 The good thing about this beach was that there were free beach umbrellas.
-It was very hot and umbrellas provided very precious protection from the scorching sun.
+It was very hot and the umbrellas provided some very precious protection from the scorching sun.
 But, their number is limited, so you should try to get to the beach as early as you can, to get one for yourself.
-Usually, I was there between 11h and 12h and at that time there were not many people on the beach.
-They would start arriving in the early afternoon.
+I was there usually between 11h and 12h and there weren’t many people on the beach at that time.
+They normally started to arrive in the early afternoon.

 EVENINGS AND FOOD IN KUSADASI

-Shops are open until midnight and even if you do not intend to buy anything, it’s very interesting to have a look at the abundance of goods on offer.
+Shops are open until midnight and even if you don’t intend to buy anything, you can just go for a walk, because it’s all so very interesting, especially the abundance and the variety of goods on offer.

-I tremendously enjoyed the week that I spent in Kusadasi, because I needed to rest and spend some time on the beach, especially as it was right in the middle of the summer.
+I tremendously enjoyed the week that I spent in Kusadasi, because I needed to rest and to spend some time on the beach, especially because it was right in the middle of the summer.

-It was a perfect stop in the context of my travel across Turkey, although that was not the only place where I went to the beach.
-I also went to Antalya, but that is a subject for one of my future posts.
+It was a perfect stop within the context of my travel across Turkey, although that wasn’t the only place where I went to the beach.
+I also went to Antalya and I will write about that experience very soon.